bablogy/Dijkstra/README.md

 - 1: modifies the weight of an arc of the graph
 - 2: allows you to isolate a vertex
 - 3: allows you to delete an arc between two vertices
-- 4: will end the execution, you have to close the Arduino serial port and reopen it (this resets the Arduino board)
+- 4: will stop the execution, you have to close the Arduino serial port and reopen it (this resets the Arduino board)

 The graph can be read explicitly by the readGraphLocal function (I wrote this function so that the program works with the Arduino uno board -  It does not have an SD card)